wenakita/sonicreddragon-docs/docs/integrations/partners/overview.md

 All partners must adhere to OmniDragon's security standards:

-1. **Smart Contract Audits**: All integrating contracts should be audited
-2. **Access Controls**: Implement proper access controls for all integrations
-3. **Security Testing**: Conduct thorough security testing before launching
-4. **Incident Response**: Have an incident response plan in place
-5. **Regular Updates**: Maintain and update integration code as needed
+1.**Smart Contract Audits**: All integrating contracts should be audited 2.**Access Controls**: Implement proper access controls for all integrations 3.**Security Testing**: Conduct thorough security testing before launching 4.**Incident Response**: Have an incident response plan in place 5.**Regular Updates**: Maintain and update integration code as needed